A14 concrete surface repairs and maintenance

 The surface of concrete roads that were designed between the 1950s and 1970s have an average life span of 50 years.
 Their surfaces are now reaching the stage where they will need to be repaired or replaced for safety reasons, and to help them be less noisy and better to drive on.

 We resurfaced and repaired potholes and cracks in the concrete road surface on the A14 main carriageway between junction 52 and junction 55 in both directions.
-This project is part of the Highways England concrete roads programme in the East region.
+This project forms part of the Highways England concrete roads programme in the East region.

-To keep traffic flowing on the A14 whilst we carry out work, a temporary contraflow system was used.
+To keep traffic flowing on the A14 whilst we carried out work, a temporary contraflow system was used.
 This is where traffic is transferred from its usual side to share the other half of the carriageway, with traffic moving in both directions.

 We coordinated these roadworks around our project to make changes to the Orwell Bridge (we made improvements that help avoid bridge closures during high winds of up to 70mph).